millbo01/millbo01.github.io/_pages/ipf/six-tiers.md

 **Prediction:** Any society that secures material needs without structural transparency will experience accelerating T2 fragmentation and elite extraction until legitimacy collapse.

+### The Fabrication Threshold: Why T2 Reputation Fails at Scale
+Reputation is the primary enforcement mechanism in human systems.
+Formal penalties work mainly by making reputational consequence credible and visible - it is the reputational damage itself, not the direct sanction cost, that disciplines behaviour across most social and institutional contexts.
+For reputational consequence to function, three structural prerequisites must hold:

+Visibility - the behaviour must be seen by the relevant network Attribution speed - the connection between action and actor must be clear and fast enough that reputation travels before the actor exits
+Network persistence - future interactions must remain possible, so reputational damage carries real cost

+When all three are present, prosocial behaviour is structurally rational.
+When any one is removed, the enforcement mechanism degrades - regardless of whether formal rules remain unchanged.
+Dunbar's sociocognitive research establishes a cognitive limit on stable social relationships - approximately 150, with a reliable trust radius of roughly two degrees of separation.
+Within that radius, reputation can be verified, transmitted, and acted upon through trusted intermediaries.
+Beyond it, the verification chain breaks.
+This produces a structural threshold: no authentic reputation can exist beyond approximately two degrees of separation.
+Where one appears to, it has been fabricated.
+Fabrication here is not a moral accusation - it is a structural description.
+At institutional scale, constructing reputation through signals, proxies, and managed perception is not a choice; it is a necessity.
+Every institution operating beyond Dunbar scale is, by structural necessity, maintaining a fabricated reputational layer.
+This has three direct consequences:

+The fabricated layer is load-bearing until scrutiny arrives.
+When it fails, it does not merely fail to protect - it accelerates collapse, because every actor who traded in the fabricated reputation must simultaneously seek distance from it.
+T4 resources (money, capital) deployed to manage or amplify T2 reputation confirm the fabricated layer rather than evidencing authentic reputation.
+Resource expenditure on reputation should reduce confidence in its authenticity, not increase it.
+This inverts the conventional assumption that a well-resourced communications operation signals institutional health.
+The coordination burden of maintaining the fiction does not grow linearly with size.
+It grows with the number of active relationships across which the fiction must remain consistent - analogous to how network connections scale faster than membership (Metcalfe, 1980; cited as structural analogy).
+This means fabricated reputation becomes progressively harder to sustain at scale, and breaks first at the periphery, where coordination is weakest and individual actors have least to lose by defecting.

+Diagnostic implication: When assessing any institution, the size of the communications function, the volume of reputation management activity, and the deployment of T4 resources toward T2 signals are not neutral indicators.
+They are confirmation that the institution is operating beyond the authentic reputation threshold.
+The louder the signal management, the weaker the underlying signal.

 ---

 ## Tier 3: Safety